-The fund is managed by the Fund Manager and there are no key management personnel of the Fund.
+The Fund is managed by the Fund Manager and has no key management personnel.

-In accordance with article 14.2 of the term sheet, a management fee of 2% per annum of the Fund's NAV is payable quarterly to the Fund Manager, calculated and accrued on a weekly basis.
+In accordance with Article 13.2 of the term sheet, a management fee of 2% per annum of the Fund's NAV is payable quarterly to the Fund Manager, calculated and accrued on a daily basis.